yogesh8177/synchronization-test/README.md

 We can go through the `doSync()` function in our `index.js` file.

 - Time plays a vital role in determining which change should be treated in what sequence!
 There might be a case where even though device `A` updated before device `B` could update, but device `A` was not connected to internet for a long time and during that time period, device `B` posted an update.
 Thus, now we have device `B` synced with our main server, but device `A` is not.
 Once internet resumes on device `A`, it attempts to sync data with our main server.
 And since our previous operation was done on device `A` instead of device `B`, while sync operation of `A` ins underway, we look at the timestamp on the main server and from the payload of device `A`.
 In this case, device `A` was first to make an update, but device `B` got its data synced before device `A` could sync with the main server!
 Thus, we then assume that device `A` update should be given first priority even though `B` has synced with main server.
 Thus, we apply the contention rules given above by making appropriate change in operation sequences using timestamps.

+> Note: Here we assume that time is synced with all the servers and there is no discrepancy in the time properties.

+## Approach and thought process

+1. As given in the problem statement, we have rules that define how to handle different sequences of operations.
+2. Other design considerations shall be based on the devices being used.
+What shall be the best time sync interval so as to avoid battery drain and using a light weight protocol for small data footprint.
+3. The code written takes into account multiple users having multiple devices.
+Each device periodically will sync data (Pull vs Push) based on the conditions and rules given above.
+4. For case where there are not so many users, Object and arrays will help our cause.
+But when list gets big, it will need a good approach so as to make our search and update operations more efficient.
+Mostly the search operation can be improved by compromising some other paramenters like memory usage.
+Instead of using array of objects, we can use Map of Map.
+This will definitely increase our memory overhead, but will help in faster reads and corresponding updates.
+5. Utilizing name as primary key will create issues where there can be two different individuals with same name.
+Here our approach of choosing `name` as `Primary Key` will fail.
+Also if we intend to extend our features, and name acts as a foreign key in other models, then it will be a huge pain.